Hidden Costs of an Investment Property: New Zealand & Australia

 Beyond the property itself:

 - Lenders Mortgage Insurance (LMI): Less than 20% deposit?
 Aussie lenders charge LMI — a one-off premium of $5,000–$30,000+ that protects the bank, not you.
-Some NZ lenders have similar “low equity premiums.”
+Some New Zealand lenders have similar “low equity premiums.”

 - Break fees: Fixed-rate mortgage and want to sell or refinance early?
 Break fees can run into the thousands or tens of thousands.